jgressmann/supercan/README.md

 SuperCAN works with the open source [D5035-01](https://github.com/RudolphRiedel/USB_CAN-FD) hardware to form an USB 2.0 to CAN-FD interface.

-# Usage

-To use a SuperCAN device, simply plug it in.
-On Linux, ensure the driver module is loaded (see below).

 # Status

 SuperCAN supports Windows 10 and Linux.

 ## Build